mike-hewitson/my-talks/craftmanship-in-the-enterprise/README.md

 ## What the delegates will do

-Read
+* Read
-Practice
+* Practice
-Present back
+* Present back
-Study
+* Study
-Deliberate practice
+* Deliberate practice
-Program in languages you’ve never heard of (and some that you have) Listen
+* Program in languages you’ve never heard of (and some that you have)
+* Listen
-Meet people
+* Meet people
-Lots of the above together in a group
+* Lots of the above together in a group
-And you’ll use (and benefit from) all of the above in what you on a daily basis
+* And you’ll use (and benefit from) all of the above in what you on a daily basis

 ## Outcomes looked for

 * Improvement in code quality
 * Job satisfaction
 * Ownership by developers
+* Growth in developer knowledge and skills
 * A change in culture